-Duration: about 3.5 hours
+Duration: ~1-3 hours

 We will enter through narrow cave entrances and find they open out to reveal an extraordinary scenery of lava formations and unexpected colours.